g-nvs/NetworkLab/README.md

 - Firewall and System logs understanding and analysis.
 - Better understanding of Network Virtualization through Proxmox.
 - Overall problem-solving skills on Linux and Proxmox.

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used